 The Next Gen PET set of materials includes ten content units, organized into five modules focusing on developing models for magnetism and static electricity, energy, forces, waves (including sound and light), and chemistry.
 The units include engineering design activities that require application of the unit’s physical science content.
+The individual units can be purchased as either printed books or electronic versions.
 There are also two sets of optional materials: Teaching and Learning and Planning and Conducting Investigations.
 The teaching and learning activities are designed to help students make explicit connections between their own learning; the learning and teaching of children in elementary school; and the core ideas, science and engineering practices, and crosscutting concepts of the NGSS.
 The planning and conducting investigations activities help students plan and conduct experimental investigations.

 All the materials are available in two versions: one for small, studio-style classes that are able to accommodate extensive laboratory work and discussion, and one for lecture-style classes.
 Both versions use the same extensive set of online tutorial-style homework assignments, called Extensions .